 The Internet Protocol (IP) is one of the most fundamental technologies used to permit computers to communicate on the internet and within private intranets.
 Internet Protocol Version 4 (IPv4) was originally developed approximately thirty years ago and has begun to show its age with the explosion of the internet for commercial use within the past fifteen years.

-Each IP address represents a machine on the Internet.
-IPv4 addresses are in “dotted decimal format” and look like this: 22.214.171.124.
-IPv6, the newest production version of the Internet Protocol, was developed in the late 1990s but has seen slow adoption due to a variety of technologies deployed to extend the life of IPv4.
-IPv6 addresses contain eight groups of four hexadecimal digits, each group separated by a colon and look like this: 2605:0100:0000:0000:0000:0000:0000:0010.
+Each IP address represents a machine on the internet.
+IPv4 addresses are in “dotted decimal format,” e.g., 188.8.131.52.
+The newest production version of the Internet Protocol, IPv6, was developed in the late 1990s but has seen slow adoption due to various technologies deployed to extend the life of IPv4.
+IPv6 addresses contain eight groups of four hexadecimal digits, each group separated by a colon; e.g., 2605:0100:0000:0000:0000:0000:0000:0010.

-North Carolina State University was one of the first 10 universities worldwide to agree to participate in World IPv6 Day and is the first university to agree to participate within the State of North Carolina.
-NC State’s early participant status in World IPv6 Day is yet another example of its strong worldwide leadership role in technology and education.
+North Carolina State University was one of the first ten universities worldwide to agree to participate in World IPv6 Day and is the first university to agree to participate within the State of North Carolina.
+NC State’s early participant status in World IPv6 Day is another example of its strong worldwide leadership role in technology and education.